Browse & Check Stock

 Search For Stock Items

 You are presented with two options: Search Our Inventory or Browse Our Inventory.
 If you select the former you can look for author, title, publisher, ISBN or keyword; keyword is somewhat subjective depending on what I put in that field when creating the entry for the book, but will often work as long as you choose a reasonable word or phrase (Paris Commune brings up 67 entries, Liverpool 74, Environment 77, Texas 4 – and 2 of these are Texas University Press).
-If you select Browse, scroll down to 'Bookseller Catalogs', ignoring 'Collections Curated by Left on the Shelf' AND 'Bookseller Browse'.
-These last 2 are selected by ABE and meaningless.
-'Bookseller Catalogs' is the selection of topics I have made and is unique to me.
-Then “View All Catalogues” and select any one of the hundred plus subjects from Africa to WW2.
+If you select Browse, once the page on ABE has opened up you must click on 'Seller catalogs' and NOT on 'Seller Browse'.
+You can then scroll down to any one of the 100 subjects/ 'catalogs' from Africa to WW2.
 Many book buyers find this the most useful, especially if there is a topic they are interested in rather than just a specific title.
 And with my stock, many of the obscure pamphlets would not be known, even to specialists.

 Here is a selection of some of the Key Words that might be useful: